Back to California

 Limits and Unknowns

-• It is unclear how this change will affect existing TNC driver organizations.
+• It is unclear how this law will affect existing TNC driver organizations and their bargaining processes.

 Bill History